mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Repository: https://github.com/mozilla-l10n/www.mozilla.org/
 * Pontoon: https://pontoon.mozilla.org/projects/mozillaorg/

-It’s highly advised you to ask other community members to conduct peer review not only on Pontoon, but on production.
+It’s highly advised you to ask other community members to conduct peer review not only on Pontoon, but on staging and production.
 While not all the languages are required for certain projects, each community can opt in the projects at a later time.

 ## What to test